seifmegahed/bouklao/README.md

 ## License
 Rights for the images and icons are retained by [bouklao](https://www.instagram.com/bouklao) you cannot use them without permission.

-Source code is licensed under is licensed under the GNU General Public License v3.0 ([GPL-3.0](https://choosealicense.com/licenses/gpl-3.0/)).
-You may use, modify, and distribute this project under the terms of the GPL-3.0 license.
+Source code is licensed under is licensed under the MIT License.
+You may use, modify, and distribute this project under the terms of the MIT license.

 For the full text of the license, please see the [LICENSE](https://github.com/seifmegahed/bouklao/blob/main/LICENSE) file.